 Pets deserve vacations too, and their dream destination is probably Fort Collins.
-Our pets are hard at work giving us all the attention we could ever want after long days at work, so why not plan for some good ole' relaxation, just you and your best bud.
-There are pet friendly options abound so plan your pet-cation to Fort Collins soon, and don't miss out on all the great attractions for both humans pets!
+Our pets are hard at work giving us all the attention we could ever want after long days at work, so why not plan for some good ol' relaxation, just you and your best bud.
+There are pet-friendly options abound so plan your pet-cation to Fort Collins soon, and don't miss out on all the great attractions for both humans and pets!

 Pick Your Pet-Friendly Hotel

 First things first, a nice place to stay in is the first thing you’ll need in any destination and it sets Fort Collins apart for our furry friends because we offer so many accommodation options that are pet-friendly.
 The Fort Collins Marriott, The Hilton Fort Collins, Quality Inn and Suites, The Armstrong, The Elizabeth, and Best Western University Inn are just a snippet of pet-friendly hotels in town offering a great atmosphere for both you and your pet.
 Find all your pet-friendly Fort Collins hotels here.

 Explore an Off-Leash Dog Park

 Although Fort Collins does have a leash law in place; they offer multiple different off-leash dog parks so your companion can get some much-needed free time.
 These parks are conveniently placed all over town and provide great recreation for both you and your dog.
 Spring Canyon Park is the most popular in Fort Collins.
 It offers two huge gated areas with dog water, tunnel obstacles, shared tennis balls, and even has a doggy pond for some swimming.
 On top of that, the park is situated directly against the Fort Collins foothills and offers some of the town’s best recreation.
 After your dog is finished playing, take him for a walk on one of the many trails in the area.

 Hike Arthur’s Rock Trail